SAHAUTSHA/SITE-Prework/README.md

 ![gif2](https://user-images.githubusercontent.com/83483386/159098587-d1411f41-96cc-4a43-86cd-ca2ba85548cc.gif)

 ## Reflection Questions
-** 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
+1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

 The only external resource I had used was a website called “coolors,” which provides an array of color pallets.

-** 2. What was a challenge you encountered in creating this submission (be specific)?
+2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

-[YOUR ANSWER HERE]
+After completing this submission, I have many topics and questions about web development.
+My first one would be how would smooth animations be inserted or created?
+Another question would be how a backend would be connected to our submission.
+A backend would be allowed to assign each different user a special playerID, and that playerID could be assigned their unique number of points (dependent on the player's success).
+I also am interested in how to create a website that can take input from a user.
+For example, many websites have a place where users can 'leave a message,' taking in name, email, and inquiry.
+Another question I have for web development is how much Apache is necessary to know.
+Does a Web developer need to be fully skilled in Apache?
+I also wanted to know how someone would go to create an e-commerce website from scratch?
+Another question I would have is more about loading times.
+How could I reduce page loading times if I want to create a website that almost automatically loads within seconds?

 ** 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]